tmp488598/Graph-Elimination-Networks/README.md

 # Graph Elimination Networks

 This repository provides an **anonymous** code release of our work on *“Graph Elimination Networks”*, currently under double-blind review.
-The repository includes an updated PDF (`ICML25_4883.pdf`) reflecting clarifications and minor changes based on reviewer feedback.
+The repository includes an updated PDF (`ICML25_4883.pdf`) reflecting clarifications and changes based on reviewer feedback.

 **Please note that this PDF is provided solely for reference and does not constitute a formal revision or resubmission of the paper.**